Lead: Two-stage process

 Impurities are mostly arsenic, antimony, bismuth, zinc, copper, silver, and gold.
 Typically they are removed in a series of pyrometallurgical processes.
-The melt is treated in a reverberatory furnace with air, steam, and sulfur, which oxidizes the impurities except for silver, gold, and bismuth.
+The melt is treated in a reverberatory furnace with air, steam, sulfur, which oxidizes the impurities except for silver, gold, bismuth.
 Oxidized contaminants float to the top of the melt and are skimmed off.
 Metallic silver and gold are removed and recovered economically by means of the Parkes process, in which zinc is added to lead.
 Zinc, which is immiscible in lead, dissolves the silver and gold.
 The zinc solution can be separated from the lead, and the silver and gold retrieved.
 De-silvered lead is freed of bismuth by the Betterton–Kroll process, treating it with metallic calcium and magnesium.
 The resulting bismuth dross can be skimmed off.

 Alternatively to the pyrometallurgical processes, very pure lead can be obtained by processing smelted lead electrolytically using the Betts process.
 Anodes of impure lead and cathodes of pure lead are placed in an electrolyte of lead fluorosilicate (PbSiF6).
 Once electrical potential is applied, impure lead at the anode dissolves and plates onto the cathode, leaving the majority of the impurities in solution.
 This is a high-cost process and thus mostly reserved for refining bullion containing high percentages of impurities.